code-shoily/elixir-diary-src/content/post/day-1.md

 ## Error Handling

-I always be sure to familiar myself with error messages of a programing language. `2 = x` yielded no error but `3 = x` did spit up a `MatchError`, so naturally, so should `3 = z`, as `z` doesn't exist to be matched in the first place.
+I always make sure I familiar myself with error messages of a programing language. `2 = x` yielded no error but `3 = x` did spit up a `MatchError` and naturally, so should `3 = z`, as `z` doesn't exist to be matched in the first place.
 However, this will yield a completely different error- the `CompileError`.
 It's because the compiler expect the right hand side to be an expression which the left hand side will match with. `x` is an expression, it didn't match with `3`. `z` isn't, so it took it for a function (it looks like a no-args function since parentheses are optional in Elixir), so the error message is, `undefined function, z/0`.

 #### try ... rescue and after

 This brings us to exception handling.
-I know it's too early to be handling exceptions but well, I dive in there early.
+I know it's too early to be handling exceptions but well, I had dived in there early for all but my first and second languages.
 Let's start with everybody's favorite example:

 ```elixir
 # Let's 1/0 and see what the error is called, ArithmeticError eh?